ANUGAMAGE/ANUGAMAGE/README.md

 ```

 My journey in the universe of Cheminformatics and Computational Chemistry has been guided by Mr. Sul, who has been an invaluable mentor and educator.
-Currently, I am leveraging my research experience to assist scientists and business professionals in the U.S. through Global-Chemistry Inc. I help them build and grow their ventures, utilizing my expertise in research and development within this field.
+Currently, I am leveraging my research experience to support scientists and business professionals in the U.S. through Global-Chemistry Inc. I help them build and grow their ventures, utilizing my expertise in research and development within this field.